CockHeroJoe/CHAP/README.md

 If any round has some credits data, then a scrolling credits screen will be added onto the final output video, if the `assemble` option is active.

-Each field in a credit is optional, but if an field exists, then it should be full of data.
+Each field in a credit is optional, but if an field exists, then it should be full of valid data.
 The fields are each processed as strings, including date, so any value is fine.

 ## Contributing